Leukemia Treatment Options

 If you have chronic leukemia without symptoms, you may not need cancer treatment right away.
 Your doctor will watch your health closely so that treatment can start when you begin to have symptoms.
 Not getting cancer treatment right away is called watchful waiting.

 When treatment for chronic leukemia is needed, it can often control the disease and its symptoms.
 People may receive maintenance therapy to help keep the cancer in remission, but chronic leukemia can seldom be cured with chemotherapy.
-However, stem cell transplants offer some people with chronic leukemia the chance for cure.
+However, bone marrow transplants offer some people with chronic leukemia the chance for cure.

 Your doctor can describe your treatment choices, the expected results, and the possible side effects.
 You and your doctor can work together to develop a treatment plan that meets your medical and personal needs.